lab1092/blender-manual_ja/manual/lighting/shadows.rst

 - The lamp has to cast shadows (ability and direction).
 - An opaque object has to block light on its way (position and layer).
-- Another object's material has to receive shadows (:guilabel:`Shadow` and :guilabel:`Receive Transparent` enabled).
+- Another object's material has to receive shadows (*Shadow* and *Receive Transparent* enabled).
-- The render engine has to calculate shadows (:guilabel:`Shadow` for buffered shadows, :guilabel:`Shadow` and :guilabel:`Ray` for ray-traced shadows).
+- The render engine has to calculate shadows (*Shadow* for buffered shadows, *Shadow* and *Ray* for ray-traced shadows).

-For example, the simple :guilabel:`Lamp`, :guilabel:`Area`,
-and :guilabel:`Sun` light has the ability to cast ray shadows, but not buffer shadows.
+For example, the simple *Lamp*, *Area*, and *Sun* light has the ability to cast ray shadows, but not buffer shadows.
-The :guilabel:`Spot` light can cast both, whereas the :guilabel:`Hemi` light does not cast any.
+The *Spot* light can cast both, whereas the *Hemi* light does not cast any.
-If a :guilabel:`Sun` lamp is pointing sideways, it will not cast a shadow from a sphere above a plane onto the plane, since the light is not traveling that way.
+If a *Sun* lamp is pointing sideways, it will not cast a shadow from a sphere above a plane onto the plane, since the light is not traveling that way.
 All lamps able to cast shadows share some common options, described :doc:`here </lighting/shadows/properties>`.